Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

         touch run.sh
         ```

-    2. Copy and paste the following code based on your HPC:
+    2. Open the new empty file, and copy-paste the following code based on your HPC:

     === "Gadi (PBSpro)"